 "You don't need to live in the middle of nowhere to write.
 You just need time and discipline."
 His line, and sticking to it.
 Looking at a kid with glasses and a bowl cut eating pasta, the conversation moves to children, and whether we'd ever want to have them.
 I'm more ambivalent than ever before.

-"You have kids, and you can say goodbye to all that traveling," Jesse says.
+"You have kids, and you can say goodbye to all that traveling," Jacob says.

 "Maybe.
 Some people with kids travel."